rgburke/grv/README.md

 ## Build instructions

+Go version 1.5 or later is required.
 GRV depends on the following libraries:

  - libncursesw
  - libreadline